 16 Sep Our Top 10 Bucket List

-Walk, skate or cycle the award-wining New Plymouth Coastal Walkway.
-From Port Taranaki in the west, past the Wind Wand to the Te Rewa Rewa Bridge and beyond to Bell Block, you can enjoy the spectacular views of New Plymouth’s coastline.
+Walk, skate or cycle the award-winning New Plymouth Coastal Walkway.
+From Port Taranaki in the west, past the Wind Wand to the Te Rewa Rewa Bridge, and beyond to Bell Block, you can enjoy the spectacular views of New Plymouth’s coastline.

 Join colourful Captain Chaddy aboard a restored English lifeboat for a cruise through the Sugar Loaf Island Marine Reserve.
 Explore these volcanic remnants and see the northern-most fur seal colony in New Zealand.
 Bookings essential.